 A uniformed officer escorted Imer Bisha and Tom Appleton into Commander Walt Gerszewski's office.

 Imer Bisha has a foreboding visage when first encountered.
 Dressed in a black business suit with a white shirt and tie, he looked suspiciously at the assemblage.
-Jet black hair clipped short, emphasized his widow's peak.
-Long black eyebrows, low near the bridge of his nose and sweeping up at the sides, giving his face an ominous expression.
+His jet black hair clipped short, emphasized his widow's peak.
+Long black eyebrows, low near the bridge of his nose and sweeping up at the sides, give his face an ominous expression.

 His lawyer, Thomas Appleton, resembled a barrister from Central Casting.
-Dressed in a gray suit with a light blue shirt and a gray tie, and about the same size as Bisha, he had brown hair and a preppy hairstyle.
-He did not look menacing but sported a winsome smile.
+Appleton wore a gray suit with a light blue shirt and a gray tie and sported a cheerful smile.

 "Have a seat, gentlemen," Commander Gerszewski said.

 Walt introduced everyone seated at the table, each receiving an intense stare from Imer.

 "Before we begin, Mr. Bisha, let me remind you that we are recording this discussion," pointing to the camera and microphone on the wall.
 “Also, since Agent Marecki is present, it is a federal felony to lie to an FBI agent.”